josuejaramillo/summer_school_2024_SHiP/README.md

 **Kinematic Sampling Results**

-The results for the kinematic sampling are saved in a .dat file called {LLP_name}_kinematic_sampling.dat.
+The results for the kinematic sampling are saved in a .dat file called LLP_name_kinematic_sampling.dat.
 Each column in the file represents the following kinematic quantities:

 - **theta**: The polar angle (θ) of the particle.
 - **energy**: The energy of the particle.